Talking to your child about being safe online can protect them, build trust and know how to get help.

 For example, you can explain that the parental controls mean they can do the things they enjoy, like playing games, but without seeing something that might upset them.

-You can also relax or remove some of those controls when the time feels right.
-This can give your child a goal to work towards that suits their age and helps them feel included in the decision.
+- you can relax or remove some restrictions when the time feels right (this can give your child a goal to work towards that suits their age and helps them feel included in the decision)

 - the restrictions you use for your child may be different to that of their friends or siblings